 Multiple factors contributed to the recent US recession, and many of them impacted the trajectory of the metal fabrication industry.
 As the economy continues to recover, these trends will have the largest footprints:

-The pandemic is over, and our economy is gradually improving.
+The events from the last three years are calming down, and our economy is gradually improving.
 However, war and conflict could alter projections and increase or decrease metal fabrication demands, particularly in the form of materials for roads, bridges, automobile components, and other steel-reliant products.

 #4.
 The Rise of Rapid Prototyping